How to Elope in Olympic National Park Elopement - Washington Elopement Photographer

-The Olympic Peninsula is unreal.
+Olympic National Park is unreal.
 There’s so many options for different scenery within such a small area.
-Most places only have one or two, while the Peninsula offers any kind of landmark you could want.
+Most places only have one or two, while the Olympic Peninsula offers any kind of landmark you could want.
 Somehow, these things packed in a small enough area that you can see all of them on your elopement day.

 Planning an elopement can be overwhelming, especially when most people you know went the traditional wedding route.
 This blog will get you started on the right path to planning your unconventional, true-to-you wedding day.